reeselikethepieces/practice/README.md

 # practice
-a repo for practicing previously done problems
+a repo for practicing problems previously completed